Grids (also known as lists) are used to display, sort, and filter information.

 However, all searches will search through all the columns attached to the grid, regardless if they are visible or not.
 To see a list of columns attached to the grid, click the Gear (as explained above).

-In the below example, there are ten columns in the grid.
-Four are visible (Date, Customer, Amount, and Balance) and the other six are not.
-If you were to search for an tag, the Tags column will still be searched through, even though it's not set to visible.
+In the below example, there are eleven columns in the grid.
+Four are visible (Date, Customer, Amount, and Balance) and the other seven are not.
+If you were to search for n tag, the Tags column will still be searched through, even though it's not set to visible.

 Selecting the Advanced ▾ link will open up the Advanced Search box.
 For example, here's what the advanced search looks like on the Invoice List:

-You can filter based on Record ID, Date, Memo, Balance, and Tags.
+You can filter based on any column available to you (which you can see via the gear).
 You can also add more layers of filtering by creating conditional statements:

-This conditional statement tells Method:CRM to search for all invoices whose balance is greater than $10.
-You can create multiple conditional statements for the same search, and you can clear all conditionals (clicking the clear button) and start over.
+The conditional statement shown in the above image tells Method to search for all invoices whose balance is greater than $10.
+You can create multiple conditional statements for the same search, and you can clear all conditionals (clicking the Clear button) and start over.

 Each grid offers an option to export data to a .csv file you can open in Excel.
-When enabled, this will appear beside the gear.
+The cloud download icon should be the third icon after the gear icon.

-The advantage of exporting from a grid is your ability to filter and search the grid first before export.
+The advantage of exporting from a grid (as opposed to the Export tool) is your ability to filter and search the grid first before export.
+The export from grid will retain any column changes, filter view changes, and search criteria.

 There is a limit to the number of records you can export, however.
 You cannot export past 15,000 records.

-2. Using the View Filters, apply the desired filter to show only the data intended for export, if applicable.
+Use the View Filters to apply the desired filter to show only the data intended for export.

-3. Using the search, search through the grid to find only the data intended for export, if applicable.
+Use the search to find only the data intended for export.

-5. Click the export cloud icon near the search bar:
+Click the export cloud icon near the search bar and then select Export to CSV.

-6. A notification to confirm the export will be emailed will appear and shortly after that, you should get a notification where you can download the file:
+A notification to confirm the export will be emailed will appear.

 The export will be sent to the email set in your Notification Email, which may be different from the email you use to sign in.